Improving Durham’s Health One Phone Call at a Time

 Launched in 2018 with support from a Bass Connections Student Research Award, the Help Desk project aimed to address social determinants of health in Durham.
+Janet Bettger, ScD, FAHA, associate professor of orthopaedic surgery, served as faculty mentor.
 Student founders Sahil Sandhu ’20, Lillian Blanchard ’19, Jackie Xu ’19 and Veronica Sotelo Muñoz MPP ’19 recruited a team of undergraduates and graduate students to train volunteers to connect patients from Lincoln Community Health Center with social services and community resources.
 The longer-term goal of the initiative was to improve patient health outcomes.

 Since then, Help Desk has evolved to become a large-scale student-run initiative that encompasses three healthcare facilities, 16 faculty and healthcare leaders and advisors, three program coordinators, dozens of student members and over a thousand available resources.

 A multiyear Bass Connections project ran through May 2021.
 The work continues, with new partners Duke Pediatrics Primary Care and Duke Emergency Department in addition to Lincoln Community Health Center.

 Scaling the Help Desk Initiative